cloudfoundry/diego-notes/proposals/docker_registry_configuration.md

 The second option should be safer since the authentication token is supposed to be temporary, while user/password credentials can be used to generate new token and gain access to Docker Hub account.

 The authentication token and the email provided by the user should flow from the CLI through CC to Diego.
-Since the auth token is temporary we need to provide it on application start rather than save it as part of the staging data (the `droplet` table).
+Since the auth token is temporary we don't have to store it as part of the staging data (in the `droplet` table for example).
+Instead we can just use it for staging and then discard it.